-Date Action Done?

-1. Information sessions

-30 September General overview

-7 October Possible research topics, visit to the library

-2 December Referencing, plagiarism, generative AI

-28 April Science communication

-2. Arrangements with your supervisor

-14 October Choice supervisor and research domain

-18 November Delimitation topic and working title, planning

-16 December Compilation bibliography

-13 January Delivery status quaestionis and methodology

-17 February Delivery detailed table of contents
+Date 1.
+Information sessi Action ons Done? sessions 29 September General session: Writing an MA dissertation in African Studies 6 October Presentation of research topics by supervisors + Library tour 1 December Referencing, plagiarism, generative Al 27 April Workshop: Science communication 2.
+Arrangements with your supervisor 13 October Choice supervisor and research domain 17 November Delimitation topic and working title, planning 15 December Compilation bibliography 12 January Delivery status quaestionis and methodology 16 February Delivery detailed table of contents

-17 March Delivery chapter of one's choice

-5 May Delivery introduction and conclusion
+16 March Delivery chapter of one's choice 4 May Delivery introduction and conclusion 3.
+Formal requirem ents etc.) umbered correctly?

-3. Formal requirements Spelling check Grammatical check Have your MA dissertation read by a third party (fellow student, friend, family member, etc.) Mention the word count of the main text on the cover page (expectation: between 25,000 and 50,000 words) Have the pages been numbered correctly?
-Is the cover page in order?
 Have the section and page numberings of the Table of Contents been updated/refreshed?
 Has the introduction been completed?
 Has the conclusion been completed?
 Is the citation apparatus in accordance with the norm and consistent?
 Have all sources been mentioned/listed correctly?
-If you used a generative AI (artificial intelligence) tool like ChatGPT , has each use been mentioned?
+If you used a generative AI (artificial intelligence) tool like ChatGPT, Gemini, DeepSeek, has each use been mentioned?
 Failure to mention the use of AI amounts to plagiarism, and will be sanctioned!
 Have the addenda been added, either in print or in digital form (as a CD, USB stick, link to an online website or archive,)?
-4. Defence 27 May Deadline to hand in the text of your dissertation June exam period Oral presentation of your dissertation June exam period Science communication of your dissertation
+4. Defence 26 May June exam period Deadline to hand in the text of your dissertation Science communication of your dissertation ↓ 1 week later June exam period Oral presentation of your dissertation